jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

     MENDER_INVENTORY_POLL_INTERVAL_SECONDS = "180"
     MENDER_RETRY_POLL_INTERVAL_SECONDS = "30"

 The aggressive poll times are for development.
+You would want to make them longer in production.

 d) The **artifact-verify-key.pem** is the public key used to verify upgrade artifacts.
-See the instructions in `meta-bbb/docs/README-mender-keys` for generating and using mender signing keys.
+See the instructions in `meta-wandboard/docs/README-mender-keys` for generating and using mender signing keys.

 e) I am running a mender server locally and **server.crt** is the self-signed cert for my server.
 See the instructions for [setting up a production server][mender-prod-server-doc] in the mender docs.